How to Use a Net-Net Screener to Find Undervalued Stocks

 Investigating Current Assets

-Determining the type of net-net company helps assess risk and potential returns. - Cash-rich net-nets are generally safer. - Inventory-heavy net-nets may offer higher returns but carry more risk.
+Tip: Cash-rich net-nets are generally safer, while inventory-heavy net-nets may offer higher returns but carry more risk.

 Considering Geographic Factors

-Adjust your screening criteria accordingly, focusing on markets where you have better access and understanding.
+- Focus on markets where you have better access and understanding

 Diversification Strategy